brilstl/OIS-Minimal-Rmarkdown-example/README.md

 <br>

-In settings go to the buttom of the page and check if the repro is public.
+In settings go to the bottom of the page and check if the repro is public.

 <br><br>